mudbourn/ncembed/README.md

 Then install the Dropshare CLI via **Dropshare → Preferences → General → Install CLI**.

-Lastly install and activate/purchase your license for Clop Pro **as the app is "Freemium" (They let you use it for like 5 minutes then tell you to pay them)**.
+Lastly install and activate/purchase your license for Clop Pro. **The app is "Freemium" (They let you use it for like 5 minutes then tell you to pay them)**.

 ## Health check